ParkerICI/premessa/README.md

 - *A_normalized_removedEevents.fcs*: the events that have been removed from the normalized data based on the Mahalanobis distance cutoff
 - *A_beads.fcs*: the beads events, as identified by gating

-## Selecting the working directory
+## Starting the GUI and selecting the working directory

 You can start the cytofNormalizeR GUI by typing the following commands in your R session